Tiny-Earth/DemoSite/site/src/structure.md

 - Student failure rates were lower in a moderately structured course design and were dramatically lower in a highly structured course design [freeman_increased_2011](@cite)
 - A "moderate-structure" intervention increased course performance for all student populations, but worked disproportionately well for black students and first-generation students.
 Students also consistently reported completing the assigned readings more frequently, spending more time studying for class, and feeling an increased sense of community [eddy_getting_2014](@cite)
-- Implementing a hybrid course format with high structure improved exam performance for traditionally underrepresented students (Gavassa et al., 2019)
+- Implementing a hybrid course format (i.e., that combines virtual and in-person elements) with high structure improved exam performance for students from HECs (Gavassa et al., 2019)
-- A highly-structured course design improved the performance of all students in a college-level introductory biology class and reduced the achievement gap between disadvantaged and nondisadvantaged students [haak_increased_2011](@cite)
+- A highly-structured course design improved the performance of all students in a college-level introductory biology class and reduced the achievement gap between students from HECs and historically included communities (HICs) [haak_increased_2011](@cite)

 ### Show Me the Data!

-Freeman and colleagues measured failure rates in a major's introductory biology course, while varying the structure of the course.
+Freeman and colleagues measured failure rates in introductory biology across varying degrees of course structure.
 One instructor taught the course in six iterations using a low-structure, moderate-structure, or high-structure course design (2011).
 The difference between the proportion of students predicted to fail and the actual proportion failing decreased with increasing structure.

 ![The change in the proportion of students failing decreases as course structure increases (n=2267, ∗p=0.06, ∗∗p=0.0004)](assets/increasing_structure_graphs.png)